mdn/browsercompat/docs/draft/issues.rst

   versions, and the KumaScript parse them for the significant versions, with UX for exposing known versions?
 The view doc proposes one implementation, with a ``<meta>`` section for identifying the important bits.
-* Do we want to add more items to browser-versions?
+* Do we want to add more items to versions?
 Wikipedia has interesting data for `Chrome release history`_ and `Firefox release history`_.
   Some possibly useful additions: release date, retirement date, codename, JS engine version, operating system, notes.
 It feels like we should import